-- b) Counselling Skills Workshops - one additional evening every three to four weeks 6.30pm - 9.30pm.
+- Counselling Skills Workshops - one additional evening every three to four weeks 6.30pm - 9.30pm.

-- c) Experiential Group Process: Either 10 Saturdays (10 am to 5 pm) or a combination of Saturdays and evenings (6.30 pm to 9.30 pm) spread throughout the year.
+- Experiential Group Process: Either 10 Saturdays (10 am to 5 pm) or a combination of Saturdays and evenings (6.30 pm to 9.30 pm) or a Friday afternoon/evening spread throughout the year.
 Dates for these are arranged when the course begins.

 The course is offered over two semesters from September to May.
 Each semester has 5 modules.
 The following are the key components of course content:

 - Person centred counselling theory

 - Person centred counselling application

 - Family systems application

 - Introduction to Developmental theory